petrasvestartas/NGon/README.md

 # NGon
-Built version and examples files are placed inside Ngons2.2.zip.
+Built version is placed inside Ngons2.2.zip.

 The most recent can be downloaded from https://www.food4rhino.com/app/ngon